-We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, music school, a flexible learning centre, a new art and design block, and now, a new sports hall, which is due to be completed in May 2018.
+We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, a music school, a flexible learning centre, a new art and design block, and most recently a new Sports Hall.
+These additions have also enabled us to refit freed up space, and we are for example, currently equipping a new theatre.

-A key requirement of this role is the willingness to teach Economics up to A level standard.
-The demand for A level Economics at KEGS is substantial, and any successful candidate will certainly be given sixth form teaching.
-We would welcome an application, regardless of what stage you are at in your career, and would also consider giving a suitable person the chance to train for qualified teacher status, with the costs of the training fully met by KEGS.
-Also, although we are seeking a full time member of staff, we would consider applications from anyone looking for a part time position.
+A key requirement of this role is the ability to teach Geography at all ages, including up to A level.
+Results at GCSE and A level have been exceptional and there is healthy uptake of both.
+We do also currently offer Geology at A level but it is not a requirement of the role to teach this.
+We would welcome an application, regardless of what stage you are at in your career, and would also consider giving a suitable person the chance to train for qualified teacher status during their first year at KEGS, with the costs of the training fully met by KEGS.

 To apply, you need to complete the recruitment application form, including a personal statement explaining how your experience to date fits the person specification and the job description, including specific examples of relevant experience.

 Please note that due to our stringent safeguarding regulations, applications for any role within KEGS can only be considered if submitted using the formal recruitment application form which is available via our website at www.kegs.org.uk under About/Staff Vacancies, or by emailing recruitment@kegs.org.uk